Planetary Nebula Abell 69

 Finder Chart

 The planetary nebula Abell 69 is located in the constellation Cygnus, just 47 arcminutes west of the open cluster Messier 29 and approximately half a degree south of the small open cluster Berkeley 86.
-It is in opposition to the Sun on 24 July and can be observed from Switzerland from March to December.
+It is in opposition to the Sun on 26 July and is visible in the months March to December.

 Finder Chart Planetary Nebula Abell 69